OpenCHAMI/tutorial-2025/Phase 3/wireguard.md

-# Using Wireguard with CLoud-Init
+# Using Wireguard with Cloud-Init

 The OpenCHAMI cloud-init metadata server includes a feature to enable a wireguard tunnel **before** running cloud-init.